 Vascular laboratory training is provided in an ICAVL-accredited vascular laboratory administered by the Section which performs roughly 15,000 studies per year.
 Residents will obtain hands-on duplex scanning experience and a didactic curriculum to facilitate RPVI certification.

 Inpatient/Outpatient surgery training expose residents to a wide breadth of patients at Dartmouth-Hitchcock Medical Center.
-Case volume and complexity provide our trainees with a comprehensive experience at the forefront of clinical practice.
+Case volume and complexity provide our trainees with a comprehensive experience at the forefront of clinical practice and remains in the greater than 95th percentile in all operative categories.

-Teaching conferences are held each Monday from 7:00 to 11:00 a.m. during protected time when all faculty and residents can attend.
+Teaching conferences are held each Monday from 7:00 to 11:00 am during protected time when all faculty and trainees can attend.
 These conferences include:

 - Preoperative conference for that week's open and interventional cases

-- Didactic conference covering all topics in a core curriculum (SCORE curriculum)
+- Didactic conference covering a comprehensive core curriculum (SCORE curriculum)

 - Interesting case discussion